steltenpower/PowerGists/animation.md

 - A later change in the source will not be automatically reflected in where it's copied to.
 There it will be out of date.

 # LINK REFER, AND EMBED INSTEAD !
 We all know hyperlinks to manually click from one page to the next, but web addresses (or URLs) can do more.
 Algorithms (these things computer programmers create) use URLs to refer to up-to-date input data.
 And now there's a way to just use algorithms and their output within your **TEXT** in so-called Electronic Lab Notebooks.
-So where shared documents like Google Docs and Word within Teams are famous for cooperating among writers, these notebooks allow to add programmers, **CODE** and results (often **PLOT**) to the mix.
+So where shared documents like Google Docs and Word within Teams are famous for cooperating among writers, these notebooks allow to add programmers, **CODE** and results (often **PLOT**).
 ![Text, Code, Result](https://static.packt-cdn.com/products/9781789800265/graphics/assets/318443e2-2a55-4b0e-b59a-b89118d0b7ff.png)
 ## *Especially NON-techies :heart: this, because without being forced to code themselves, they have short feedback cycles with their techy colleagues (or support staff) and often start some coding themselves too.
 And as notebooks are usually built with web technology, you can include about anything found on the web.